 Extra Support - Catch up programmes; time limited focused intervention, measure impact.

-During Pupil Progress meetings, children are identified as needing extra support and targeted intervention following extensive discussions with the SENDCo, Assistant Head for Inclusion, Phase Leader and Headteacher.
+During regular SEND meetings, children are identified as needing extra support and targeted intervention following extensive discussions with the SENDCo, Assistant Head for Inclusion, Phase Leader and Headteacher.

 Specialist -Wave 3 - Few children